James Madison visits Georgia State after Sule's 21-point game

 James Madison Dukes (9-4) at Georgia State Panthers (7-5)

+The Panthers have gone 7-3 in home games.
+Georgia State ranks eighth in the Sun Belt in rebounding with 33.9 rebounds.
+Ja’Heim Hudson leads the Panthers with 8.2 boards.

-The Dukes are 2-3 on the road.
-James Madison ranks second in the Sun Belt with 26.1 defensive rebounds per game led by Tyree Ihenacho averaging 3.8.
+The Dukes have gone 2-3 away from home.
+James Madison leads college basketball in inside scoring, averaging 46.3 points per game in the paint this season.
+Mezie Offurum leads the team with 6.0 points per game in the paint.

-The Panthers and Dukes square off Thursday for the first time in Sun Belt play this season.
+The Panthers and Dukes meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Dwon Odom is averaging 15.3 points, 5.3 rebounds and 3.6 assists for the Panthers.
-Brenden Tucker is averaging 10.9 points over the last 10 games for Georgia State.
+TOP PERFORMERS: Dwon Odom is scoring 15.3 points per game with 5.3 rebounds and 3.6 assists for the Panthers.
+Hudson is averaging 10.4 points and 8.2 rebounds while shooting 48.1% over the last 10 games for Georgia State.

-Vado Morse averages 2.7 made 3-pointers per game for the Dukes, scoring 13.2 points while shooting 42.2% from beyond the arc.
-Terrence Edwards is shooting 61.9% and averaging 11.6 points over the last 10 games for James Madison.
+Offurum is averaging 10.1 points and 5.6 rebounds for the Dukes.
+Vado Morse is averaging 13.2 points over the last 10 games for James Madison.

 LAST 10 GAMES: Panthers: 6-4, averaging 69.8 points, 33.5 rebounds, 11.9 assists, 5.2 steals and 3.4 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 64.3 points per game.